PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 The tunnel narrowed and led round to the left.
 Following this: the smell of rain and the outside.
 The tunnel became a narrow cave and an opening overlooking fields.

-Looking out of the cave, into the misty rain, his anxiety rose; a clear sense of the risks ahead, mixed with remorse and guilt.

-A deep sigh, and he felt the peek of his remorse: the prospect of the constricting life behind him, the escape to freedom in front.
+Looking out of the cave, into the misty rain, his anxiety rose; the prospect of the constricting life behind him, the escape to freedom in front.
 The sound of the rain neither diminishing or increasing; it was a flat boring constant he found himself aching for.

 He stepped forward, the rain ringing each hit on his helmet, deafening him.
 Footing was difficult in the wet mud, which made progress humorously slow.
 His wet robe becoming heavier.
 A field's fence a major obstacle.